 But on his major endeavour he relied on a strong team he put together.
 They worked with facts and according to a strict plan.
 Mark never stopped cycling before reaching his 16 hours daily target, to reach the average of 240 miles in distance.

 Both these stories taught us a lot about how much human limits can be pushed.
-But also they talk about how important preparation, training, and the right type of support matter.
+But also they talk about how much the right preparation, training, and support truly matter.

 How Outward Bound Trust Supports Young People